Dine

 Events for Foodies!

-Burlington also offers a number of events that focus on the theme of food!
+Burlington also offers several events that focus on the theme of food!
 A Taste of Burlington is a prix fixe dining program offered in winter & fall featuring some of Burlington’s best restaurants.
 Enjoy a prix-fixe lunch and/or dinner at great value and experience some of the fabulous restaurants that Burlington has to offer!
 Additionally, Rib & Lobster Fest is held in May at Central Recreation Centre and is a popular event for locals and visitors alike.
 In August, you can wine and dine by the lake while enjoying samplings from a variety of local restaurants, as well as Ontario wineries and craft breweries at Lakeside a la Carte.

 For even more, on labour day weekend make sure to head to the Waterfront in Downtown Burlington for Canada’s Largest Ribfest.
 This event features ribbers from across North America who are vying for the title of Best Ribs.
 In the fall, EAT Burlington (Explore Authentic Tastes) allows diners to tour several downtown restaurants, trying delicious food samples with expertly chosen beverage pairings.
-Throughout the year, Burlington Food Tours gives you the opportunity to tour restaurants in the downtown area and sample some delicious menu items.
+Throughout the year, Burlington Food Tours allows you to tour restaurants in the downtown area and sample some delicious menu items.
 Through this program, you can even meet the chefs behind the dishes!

 Lakeside a la carte chefs